• Skip to main content

 The Design

-I have already discussed one related article where we learned how to calculate connect LEDs in series and parallel, in this post we are going to incorporate the same concept and formulas for estimating the connection details of the proposed 200 to 600 LED project for making the specified display sign board.
+I have already discussed one related article where I have explained how to calculate connect LEDs in series and parallel, in this post we are going to incorporate the same concept and formulas for estimating the connection details of the proposed 200 to 600 LED project for making the specified display sign board.

 Since the LEDs are supposed to be operated from 220V mains, after rectification and filtration this would end up being at a 310V DC level.